NEWS AND STORIES

 RISE continues its cultural journey

 RISE is developing and deepening its cultural confidence as a Tangata Tiriti organisation.
-We are working with Thirdspace Aotearoa for a second year to uplift the mana of te ao Māori in our mahi and apply Te Tiriti-led practice.
+We are working with Thirdspace Aotearoa for a second year to uphold the mana of te ao Māori in our mahi and apply Te Tiriti-led practice.

 RISE at parliament